Time waits for nobody. This quote can help clarify your life, especially if you care for an aging parent or loved one.

 It’s very important that you are well-prepared for this conversation when the time arises.
 Knowing how to introduce this topic can be difficult for many reasons.

-Try your best to get your emotions out of the way when thinking about issues relating to your parents’ future because it will only make things harder and more stressful.
+Try your best to get your emotions out of the way when thinking about your parents’ future issues because it will only make things harder and more stressful.
 Focus on their needs in terms of short-term care and future long-term care.

-Some questions that can be helpful in having an honest and easy conversation include:
+Some questions that can help have an honest and easy conversation include:

 - Can they move around and walk independently?